jgerstmayr/EXUDYN/README.rst

 +  for models with more than 50 coordinates, switching to sparse solvers might greatly improve speed: \ ``simulationSettings.linearSolverType = exu.LinearSolverType.EigenSparse``\
 +  try to avoid Python functions or try to speed up Python functions
 +  instead of user functions in objects or loads (computed in every iteration), some problems would also work if these parameters are only updated in \ ``mbs.SetPreStepUserFunction(...)``\
-+  user functions can be speed up using the Python numba package, using \ ``@jit``\  in front of functions (for more options, see `https://numba.pydata.org/numba-doc/dev/user/index.html <https://numba.pydata.org/numba-doc/dev/user/index.html>`_); Example given in \ ``Examples/springDamperUserFunctionNumbaJIT.py``\  showing speedups of factor 4; more complicated Python functions may see speedups of 10 - 50
++  Python user functions can be speed up using the Python numba package, using \ ``@jit``\  in front of functions (for more options, see `https://numba.pydata.org/numba-doc/dev/user/index.html <https://numba.pydata.org/numba-doc/dev/user/index.html>`_); Example given in \ ``Examples/springDamperUserFunctionNumbaJIT.py``\  showing speedups of factor 4; more complicated Python functions may see speedups of 10 - 50
 +  for \ **discontinuous problems**\ , try to adjust solver parameters; especially the discontinuous.iterationTolerance which may be too tight and cause many iterations; iterations may be limited by discontinuous.maxIterations, which at larger values solely multiplies the computation time with a factor if all iterations are performed
 +  For multiple computations / multiple runs of Exudyn (parameter variation, optimization, compute sensitivities), you can use the processing sub module of Exudyn to parallelize computations and achieve speedups proporional to the number of cores/threads of your computer; specifically using the \ ``multiThreading``\  option or even using a cluster (using \ ``dispy``\ , see \ ``ParameterVariation(...)``\  function)
 +  In case of multiprocessing and cluster computing, you may see a very high CPU usage of "Antimalware Service Executable", which is the Microsoft Defender Antivirus; you can turn off such problems by excluding \ ``python.exe``\  from the defender (on your own risk!) in your settings: